ROUNDTABLE

 Summary

-colleague Andrea Maier.
-Their presence lead to a lively discussion about the ethics of how to tell a patient that he or
+Andrea Maier.
+Their presence lead to a lively discussion about the ethics of how to tell a patient that he or she suffers

-she suffers from a terminal illnesses.
-Dr. Kainberger told an excerpt from the autobiography of Dr. Theodor Billroth (1829-1894)
+from a terminal illnesses.
+Dr. Kainberger told an excerpt from the autobiography of Dr. Theodor Billroth (1829-1894) who had

-who had to diagnose a military general.
-The general requested the plain truth and so Dr. Billroth told him he had terminal
+to diagnose a military general.
+The general requested the plain truth and so Dr. Billroth told him he had terminal cancer.

-cancer.
 The general, having seen death and knowing what to expect, shoot himself immediately after the diagnosis.
-Till his
+Till his own death

-own death Dr. Billroth was unsure if he had done the right thing.
-The multicultural background of the art-science students
+Dr. Billroth was unsure if he had done the right thing.
+The multicultural background of the art-science students led to interesting

 Individual Presentations: